Taking a History from a Dizzy Patient

 Multiple causes are especially present in the elderly and their problems are compounded by the natural decline in muscle strength, nerve conduction velocity, mobility of the joints, age related decline in eye and inner ear function, not to forget the drug side-effects that elderly patients must bear.

 This page concentrates on a few simple rules that help to point the clinician in the right direction but does not give an exhaustive list of pertinent questions to follow.
+Furthermore, it focusses largely on ear related causes and a full history will include enquiry about drugs, neurological, cardiovascular, psychological and other potential contributors.

 A word about words